pivotal/docs-tap/tap-gui/plugins/dora.hbs.md

   failures or incidents.
 Lower failure rates indicate a reliable software delivery process.

 - Mean Time to Recovery (MTTR), which measures how quickly an organization can recover from incidents or outages in production.
-A lower MTTR suggests that an organization is effective at resolving issues promptly.
+A lower MTTR suggests that an organization resolves issues quickly.

 ## <a id="supported-metrics"></a> Supported DORA metrics